hoyathali/WordLadderAI/README.md

 - **Useful Structures:** Utilize Python data structures like queues and stacks for BFS and DFS, respectively.

-- **Efficient Word Generation:** When generating neighbors of a word, ensure efficiency by considering only valid words in the dictionary.
+- **Efficient Word Generation:** When generating neighbours of a word, ensure efficiency by considering only valid words in the dictionary.

 - **Visited Nodes:** Keep track of visited nodes to avoid redundant exploration.